Cost per hire: how to calculate it quickly and easily (Plus link to calculator tool)

 4. How to calculate it (and where to find an online calculator tool)?

 5. What are the industry benchmarks to compare your costs with?

 6. 4 tips to help you to leverage cost per hire

 7. Request ThriveMap’s support to review your cost per hire and make your business more profitable

 Cost per hire (CPH) is, quite simply, the average amount of money your company spends to hire a new employee.

-If you know your CPH, you can work out the return on investment for each hire.
-It gives you insight into your hiring expenditure over time, allowing you to efficiently and effectively allocate budgets.
-Without such insight, you’ll find it hard to establish a concrete budget in which to build an effective recruitment process around.
+If you know your CPH, you can work out the return on investment (ROI) for each hire which, in turn, allows you to efficiently and effectively allocate recruitment budgets.
+Without such insight, you’ll find it hard to establish a concrete budget around which to build an effective recruitment strategy.

 Add up the money you spend on hiring, both the internal costs and external costs, and divide that total by the number of hires you’ve made in a specific time frame – a year, a quarter, or maybe a specific campaign.

 Ok, you’re now wondering; how do I know what my hiring costs are?
 So let‘s break this formula down: